Create a workbook

 The layer is hidden.
 The layer will remain hidden when you share the page in the next section.

 Share the page

-Insights pages can be either shared as Page items in your organization or printed.
+Insights pages can be shared as Page items in your organization.
 When a page is shared, the Page item is saved on the Pages tab of the home page, where it can be opened and viewed.
 You are also given an <iframe> code that can be used to embed the page in a website.

 Feature layers must be shared to be visible on a shared page.
 All other layers, including results, will be visible without being shared first.
 In this case, sharing your data is not required.

 - Click the Share and edit page button and choose Share from the menu.

 The Share as window appears with Type set to Page.